 Pronunciation of 'Mammillaria'

-The word 'Mammillaria' refers to a genus of cacti known for their small, rounded shapes and often colorful flowers.
-It is pronounced as 'mæmɪˈlɛəriə' in English (en-US).
+The word 'Mammillaria' refers to a genus of cacti, commonly known for their small, rounded forms and spines.
+It is pronounced as /ˌmæmɪˈlɛəriə/ in English.

-The word 'Mammillaria' originates from Latin, derived from 'mammilla,' meaning 'nipple,' referring to the tubercle-like structures on the cactus.
+The word 'Mammillaria' originates from Latin, derived from 'mammilla,' meaning 'nipple,' referring to the nipple-like tubercles on the cactus.

 Pronunciation Details